 Be careful not to fall asleep while listening to it: it happened to two friends of mine and now they are pomegranate bushes. 🍎

-Q: Will there be Ents in Amazon’s upcoming series?
+Q: Are there Ents in Amazon’s series?

 Questions without answers about Entish